zendesk/goship/README.md

 #### 4. Configure providers

-see `config.yaml.example` for the proper configuration format,
+see `config.yaml.example` for the proper configuration format

 #### 5. Read help & Enjoy